dwatson62/CV/README.md

 Highly enthusiastic new developer beginning a new career in technology.
 After success at studying Computing at college, I travelled the world as a cocktail bartender to gain valuable life experience.
 Ready to return to my passion for coding, I have recently completed the Makers Academy coding bootcamp and have signed up to Upcase by Thoughtbot.
 Currently I am employed as a junior developer at Tifosy, a football crowdfunding platform, and continuing to study in my free time.

+## Recent Employment

+**Tifosy, London, UK** (11/14 to present)

+*Junior Web Developer*

+- Junior web developer at a startup company delivering crowdfunding solutions for football clubs
+- Full stack role, working with Ruby on Rails, BackboneJS, jQuery, Scss, PostgreSQL, Rspec, Capybara, CircleCI and Heroku
+- Following best practices: TDD, Git, Continuous Integration, linting software, clean code
+- Responsible for maintaining the website, improving design, fixing bugs and building new features
+- Built major feature allowing users to become certified investors in a club

+**Mandarin Oriental Hotel Group, London, UK** (10/13 to 04/15)

+*Cocktail Bartender*
+- Fast paced cocktail environment in one of London's top 5 star hotels
+- Working to strict standards and deadlines.
+No matter how busy the evening, all drinks must be served within five minutes to impeccable standards
+- Created popular cocktails and helped design the cocktail menu
+- Established recipes and provided cocktail training for all staff, so the entire team followed a consistent high standard
+- Responsible for ordering new stock cost effectively

 ## Personal Projects

 ##### Scrabble (https://github.com/dwatson62/scrabble)